Connecticut: College sports

 The Connecticut Huskies are the team of the University of Connecticut (UConn); they play NCAA Division I sports.
 Both the men's basketball and women's basketball teams have won multiple national championships.
 In 2004, UConn became the first school in NCAA Division I history to have its men's and women's basketball programs win the national title in the same year; they repeated the feat in 2014 and are still the only Division I school to win both titles in the same year.
 The UConn women's basketball team holds the record for the longest consecutive winning streak in NCAA college basketball at 111 games, a streak that ended in 2017.
-The UConn Huskies football team has played in the Football Bowl Subdivision since 2002, and has played in four bowl games.
+Both teams play in the historic Harry A. Gampel Pavilion and PeoplesBank Arena in Hartford.
+The UConn Huskies football team has played its home games at Rentschler Field in East Hartford since 2003.

 New Haven biennially hosts "The Game" between the Yale Bulldogs and the Harvard Crimson, the country's second-oldest college football rivalry.
 Yale alumnus Walter Camp is deemed the "Father of American Football", and he helped develop modern football while living in New Haven.
-Other Connecticut universities which feature Division I sports teams are Quinnipiac University, Fairfield University, Central Connecticut State University, Sacred Heart University, and the University of Hartford.
+Other Connecticut universities which feature Division I sports teams are Quinnipiac University, Fairfield University, Central Connecticut State University and Sacred Heart University.

-The Constitution State Rivalry is an in-state college football rivalry between Sacred Heart University and Central Connecticut State University.
-Both teams compete at the NCAA Division 1 Football Championship Subdivision level in the Northeast Conference.
-Since 1998, the game has been played annually with the location of the matchup determined on a yearly basis.